How to Move Rows in Excel

 IronXL has a variety of pricing plans.
 You can even get a free trial — the IronXL free trial can be activated without any payment or card information.
 However, IronXL is free for development.
 Visit our licensing page for more information.

-IronXL is a .NET C# Excel library that allows developers to create, edit, and save Excel files without needing Microsoft Excel installed.
+Yes, IronXL allows you to create, edit, and save Excel files programmatically in C# without needing Microsoft Excel installed, providing a seamless automation experience.

-IronXL offers a free trial and is free for development purposes.
-Licensing information is available on their official page.
+IronXL offers a free trial and allows free usage for development purposes, with detailed licensing information available on their official website.